Manny42142134/Scientific-Calculator-/README.md

 # Scientific-Calculator-
-<h1>Introduction
+<h1>Introduction</h1>
-Welcome to the Scientific Calculator Application  This intuitive and powerful tool is designed  for normal arithmetic operations, trig functions, and number system  conversions for everyday use for a student.
+<br>Welcome to the Scientific Calculator Application  This intuitive and powerful tool is designed  for normal arithmetic operations, trig functions, and number system  conversions for everyday use for a student.</br>
-Key Features:
+<h2>Key Features:</h2><br>
 Numerical Inputs & Basic Operations: Easily input any number from 0 to 9 and perform standard mathematical operations.

 Trigonometric Functions: Compute sine (sin), cosine (cos), and tangent (tan) functions, essential for students and professionals dealing with trigonometry.